netzfisch/netzfisch.github.io/_posts/2014-01-27-lubuntu-setup-addendum.md

 tags:      lubuntu install backup nas
 title:     Lubuntu setup - addendum
 ---
-Meanwhile I run in some minor problems, which can be solved easily.
-So the **autostart** function of **dropbox** does not work out of the box in lubuntu.
-Therefore just add it manually to the autostart group:
+After my last [lubuntu post][1] I run in some minor problems, which can be solved easily.
+For example the **autostart** function of **dropbox** does not work out of the box in lubuntu 13.10.
+Therefore add it manually to the autostart group:

 `echo "dropbox start -i" >> ~/.config/lxsession/Lubuntu/autostart`